syncfusion-content/wpf-docs/wpf/Themes/Theme-Studio.md

 **Step 3:**

-To generate theme assembly, use the private key pair if it is already created by referring it to the exported theme project in signing tab inside the application properties or [Create a new key pair](https://docs.microsoft.com/en-us/dotnet/standard/assembly/create-public-private-key-pair) through visual studio if the private key pair is not created.
+To generate theme assembly, use the private key pair if it is already created by referring it to the exported theme project in signing tab inside the application properties or [Create a new key pair](https://docs.microsoft.com/en-us/dotnet/standard/assembly/create-public-private-key-pair) through Visual Studio if the private key pair is not created.

 Click the `Sign the assembly` checkbox to use the private key pair for generating theme assembly.
 Ensure that exported theme project should be rebuild through `Release` mode for generating theme assembly.